 So the tremolo pedal will eventually increase or decrease the volume of your signal.

 There are two types of tremolo effect for the guitar.
-This includes the Tremolo Pedal and the Tremolo Bridge on your guitar with the tremolo pedal.
+This includes the Tremolo Bridge and the Tremolo Pedal.

 These two may sound quite similar, but in fact, they function in separate ways.

-- The tremolo bridge (also known as tremolo arm or tremolo bar) actually works like a vibrato effect, adjusting and varying the pitch.
-So the effects may be alike, but the way the two things conduct the whole process is different.
+- The tremolo bridge (also known as tremolo arm or tremolo bar) actually works like a vibrato effect, by adjusting and varying the pitch

 4. Vibrato Controls

 There are two knobs on the pedal that you must get to know: Depth, Rate and Wave.

 The Depth is the most important control that you need to fully understand.